Learning Markovian Dynamics with Spectral Maps: Abstract

 \section{Abstract}

-The long-time behavior of many complex molecular systems is often governed by slow relaxation dynamics that can be described by a few reaction coordinates referred to as collective variables (CVs).
-However, identifying CVs hidden in a high-dimensional configuration space poses a fundamental challenge in chemical physics.
-To address this problem, we expand on a recently introduced deep-learning technique called spectral map \href{https://doi.org/10.1021/acs.jpclett.3c01101}{[Rydzewski, {\it J. Phys.
+The long-time behavior of many complex molecular systems can often be described by Markovian dynamics in a slow subspace spanned by a few reaction coordinates referred to as collective variables (CVs).
+However, determining CVs poses a fundamental challenge in chemical physics.
+Depending on intuition or trial and error to construct CVs can lead to non-Markovian dynamics with long memory effects, hindering analysis.
+To address this problem, we continue to develop a recently introduced deep-learning technique called spectral map \href{https://doi.org/10.1021/acs.jpclett.3c01101}{[Rydzewski, {\it J. Phys.
 Chem.
 Lett.} {\bf 2023}, 14, 22, 5216--5220]}.
-Spectral map learns CVs by maximizing a spectral gap between slow and fast eigenvalues of a Markov transition matrix describing anisotropic diffusion.
-An introduced modification in the learning algorithm allows spectral map to represent multiscale free-energy landscapes.
+Spectral map learns slow CVs by maximizing a spectral gap of a Markov transition matrix describing anisotropic diffusion.
+Here, to represent heterogeneous and multiscale free-energy landscapes with spectral map, we implement an adaptive algorithm to estimate transition probabilities.
 Through a Markov state model analysis, we validate that spectral map learns slow CVs related to the dominant relaxation timescales and discerns between long-lived metastable states.